-With this funding, the company can test the functionality of its business concept, obtain feedback from potential customers, explore demand in a new international market, and rapidly implement the first demos or prototypes.
+With the funding, your company can improve its potential for international growth, test the functionality of its business concept, obtain feedback from potential customers, and investigate demand in a new international market.

-- The company understands what need the product or service idea meets.
+- You understand what need your product or service idea meets.

-- The company has estimated the size and business potential of the target market.
+- You have estimated the size and business potential of the target market.

-- The company has sufficient resources and funding for its early stage development.
+- The company has sufficient resources and own funding for its development.

-- The team has versitile expertise and at least one full-time employee, who is responsible for the business development of the company.
+- The startup company's team has a wide range of skills and at least one full-time person responsible for developing the company's business.

 What can the funding be used for?

-During the application stage, the company and Business Finland will agree on two to five clear and measurable goals which the company will aim to meet using the Tempo funding.
-The selected goals will be based on the company's potential, in such a manner that they promote its growth and internationalisation.
+During the application stage, we will agree on 2-5 clear and measurable goals which the Tempo funding will be used to achieve.
+The goals will be selected from your starting points, in order to promote your growth and internationalization.
 The goals may be as follows: